bobderose , June 12, 2017

-If you are an hourly employee and you have questions or concerns about being paid properly when working through your lunch period, give us a call.
+If you are an hourly employee and you have questions or concerns about being paid properly when working through your lunch period, call our Columbus employment attorney .
 We look forward to discussing your concerns with you.
 Contact us at 614-221-4221.

 (Advertising Material: This Notice is for informational purposes and should not be construed as legal advice).